Filing and Paying US Taxes Support

 Then, let’s say you’ve missed filing a tax schedule, the IRS will notify you in two ways: Send you a request to file the program, or will ignore your missing plan and process your return.

-Or maybe you made a mistake or put in the wrong information through the MyExpatTaxes process, we will help you amend your taxes in our middle or higher tiers of service.
+Alternatively, if you made a mistake or entered incorrect information during the MyExpatTaxes process, we offer assistance in amending your taxes through our middle or higher tiers of service.

 Written by Michelle H.